evalclass/precrec/cran-comments.md

 This is a submission for updating the already published package - precrec.
 In this version I have:

-- Updated the signature of the fortify generic funtion to suppress CRAN warnings, and
+- Updated the signature of the fortify generic function to suppress CRAN warnings, and

 - Updated the version.